How Do I Get My Picky Eater to Try New Foods? Part 1Jun 19, 2020

-New foods are like fried grasshoppers to kids with feeding issues; they are scared of the food.
-The sight of a new food might make their stomach turn.
+New foods can be scary for some kids.
+The sight of a new food might make them grimace or shudder.
 They may gag or even vomit when pushed to “try” a new food.
-Foods that are familiar to you and me, like carrots, berries, and pasta might look like fried grasshoppers to a child with a feeding disorder.
-These kids do not have the same frame of reference that we do when presented with a new food.
-As experienced adults, we know how carrots taste and crunch and behave in our mouth; however, to a child with severe picky eating, a carrot can be terrifying.
+Foods that are familiar to you and me, like carrots, berries, and pasta might look like terrifying to a child with a feeding issues or sensory processing differences.
+Kids do not have the same frame of reference that we do when presented with a new food.
+As experienced adults, we know how carrots taste and crunch and behave in our mouth; however, to a child with severe picky eating, a carrot can be very overwhelming.

 Eating a new food can create a great deal of stress and anxiety for kids.
 As adults we are often focused on the final step of accepting a new food: The Chew and Swallow Step.
 There are many smaller steps that kids can accomplish before chewing and swallowing a new food.
 When we constantly say “try it” to kids, there is an expectation that they will chew and swallow the food…this can be waaaayyyy too big of a step for many kids.
 As soon as we say, “try it”, we have introduced pressure and per my previous blogs, the research has demonstrated that pressuring kids to eat doesn’t work…in fact it makes food refusal worse.